MaryamAsgarinezhad/obsidian/Linux/Bash Script.md

--  ifconfig command is used to check the parameters of your linux system's network interface
+-  'ifconfig' command is used to check the parameters of your linux system's network interface

 ```
 br-7492aa201ef9: flags=4099<UP,BROADCAST,MULTICAST>  mtu 1500